Xibei Eatery

 In December 2024 and August 2025, Xibei – a growing northwestern Chinese-style restaurant chain from Inner Mongolia – opened its first U.S. locations in Los Angeles and Arcadia, respectively, offering no clues that an Orange County location would be next on the list.
 So we were thrilled when a smaller version called Xibei Eatery unexpectedly soft-opened in March 2026, replacing the questionably named “Bite Mi Asian Kitchen” in a mixed-use residential, shopping, and dining plaza immediately across from Santa Ana’s Mainplace Mall.

-When we visited, the last restaurant’s signage remained above the entrance, but Xibei’s tasteful wood, rope, straw, and tile decor significantly spruced up the previously minimalist interior.
+On our first visit, Bite Mi’s signage remained above the entrance, but Xibei’s tasteful wood, rope, straw, and tile decor significantly spruced up the previously minimalist interior; by our second visit in early April, Xibei’s permanent sign was up, and the menu had modestly expanded with a page of “new dishes.”
 Long communal tables and benches provide much of Xibei Eatery’s roughly 50-person seating capacity, notably minus any of the chain’s signature red checkered tablecloths, not that they’re missed.

 If you’re expecting the Americanized version of Mongolian food – DIY noodle and protein plates theatrically stir-fried on a huge metal cooking surface – you won’t find it at Xibei, which instead offers an menu that isn’t wholly different from northwestern Chinese restaurants such as Noodle Nest and Six Alley.
 Just as in Arcadia, however, Xibei Eatery prominently advertises Mongolian-style oat noodles at its entrance, hinting that this locally rare item will become available in Orange County.
-More on that in a moment.
+On our first visit, the Santa Ana menu’s only oat option – cold “veggie oat noodles” ($12.75) – was out of stock when we tried to order them.
+As of April, the cold oat noodles were gone, replaced by a “tangy tomato oat yuyu soup” ($11.75) featuring “hand-rolled, fish-shaped oat noodles.”
+We ordered and generally enjoyed this soup, but the strong, hot tomato broth drowned out any distinctively oat flavor the pin-shaped noodles might have had.

 All in all, we’re glad that Xibei has arrived in Orange County: While the brand has endured some controversies in China over the advertised and actual freshness of its dishes, it’s deservedly becoming known locally as a solid option for unique northwestern Chinese and Mongolian items.
 That having been said, there are now three distinct variations on the Xibei experience across Southern California: Los Angeles has “Xibei Dumplings,” Arcadia has “Xibei,” and with “Xibei Eatery,” Santa Ana’s location – at least for now – offers the smallest collection of dishes and fewest opportunities to sample the chain’s famous oat noodles.
-We expect the soft opening menu to grow, and plan to revisit when it does, updating this article with additional details and photos.
+We hope the menu continues growing, and if it does, we’ll be back to sample more and share our impressions.

 Stats